-It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the...First Battle of the Somme...was to continue for four and a half months.
+It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the...
+First Battle of the Somme...was to continue for four and a half months.

-(Right above: Beaumont-Hamel, a commune not village. - photographs from 2010 & 2015)
+(Right: Beaumont-Hamel is a commune, not a village. - images from 2010 and 2015)